 How do businesses and governments take advantage of face recognition?

-Deployment of face recognition systems is rapidly progressing in the business world, thanks to the exciting possibilities the technology has opened up.
+Deployment of these systems is rapidly progressing in the business world, thanks to the exciting possibilities the technology has opened up.
 The adoption rate is steadily increasing in various sectors, such as healthcare, banking, digital marketing, and biometric surveillance systems, to name a few.

-Listed below are some areas where businesses currently use face recognition:
+Listed below are some areas where businesses currently use the technology:

 Transforming retail stores